FredIde/sherlog-holmes/README.md

 `--print`

-This will instruct Sherlog to print every filtered entries.
+This will instruct Sherlog to print every filtered entry.
 This is useful to reduce that crazy log file into a sane one.

     $ sherlog --level ERROR --print crazy-log-file.log > sane-log-file.log